1st time in Thailand for three weeks in Feburary What activities / Towns /Islands / Tours are best budget?

 I think with Thailand it's about finding the right balance.
 Do a little adventure, a little pampering, a little budget and you can't go wrong!

 Ps.
 I've never been sick either but most of my friends have!
-Luckily, drugs are available over the counter, so if you do get sick, just head for the nearest Pharmacy! over 9 years ago
+Luckily, drugs are available over the counter, so if you do get sick, just head for the nearest Pharmacy! about 10 years ago

 Also don't miss the massive chatachuk weekend market in bangkok - think you can get there on the sky train relatively easily these days.
-Make sure you take loads of water it seems to be about 10 degrees hotter than anywhere else in bangkok! over 9 years ago
+Make sure you take loads of water it seems to be about 10 degrees hotter than anywhere else in bangkok! about 10 years ago

 I would suggest starting and ending your Thailand adventure in Bangkok.
 Its a wonderful city with lots to do, but it can be very exhausting.
 I tend to take a mixture of the fantastic skytrain and walking and can usually manage a couple of days of the blur that is Bangkok before I need something quieter!!